ptmt/statik/documentation/pages/getting-started.md

 When generation finishes, Statik can emit helper JSON files that you can consume from JavaScript:
 - **Images**: Every `<img>` found in Markdown or HTML content is added to `/<staticDatasource.outputDir>/<staticDatasource.imagesFileName>` along with its `alt`, `title`, and source page information.
 - **Custom entities**: Add the configured attribute (e.g. `data-collect="quotes"`) to any HTML block to gather it into `/<staticDatasource.outputDir>/quotes.json`.
 Any extra `data-*` attributes travel with the entity for richer metadata.
+- **Standalone datasets**: Describe additional collections in `datasource-config.json` to pull entries from dedicated folders (like `entities/`) or by tagging posts/pages with frontmatter metadata.

 This makes it easy to fuel interactive widgets (carousels, quotes, galleries) without a back end.